 Hitting | +0.230918 |

-Of course, gamblers have the power to decide which is indeed the best move they can make in a particular situation.
-However, the odds that such hands can be improved are very low and it is simply not reasonable to take the risk.
-There are many other cases where risky decisions cannot be avoided so players must refrain from doing so whenever they can.
+Of course, gamblers have the power to decide which move they deem best in a particular situation.
+However, the odds of improving such hands are very low and it is simply not reasonable to take the risk.
+There are many other cases where risky decisions cannot be avoided, so players should refrain from them whenever possible.

 Practically the only way for this to happen with a single hit is for the player to draw an ace.
-The chances of this happening have dropped given that you already hold one of the aces from the deck/shoe in your A-9.
+The chances of this occurring are lower because you already hold one of the aces from the deck/shoe in your A-9.
 Thus, drawing to your soft 20 is not a viable option even against weak dealers with small-value upcards, as shown in the chart below.

 ---|---|